carlosazaustre/devask/CONTRIBUTING.md

 ## Customizing Mock Data

-To add or modify mock data, edit the `mockPosts` array in `src/lib/discordMock.ts`.
+To add or modify mock data, edit the JSON object in `src/mocks/discordData.json`.

 ## Contributing